eslachance/create-aig-bot/README.md

 You can use a full path in here, or a relative path (like `npx create-aig-bot D:/blah/foo/my-bot`), but it's easier just to go in the folder you want it in.

+## Pre-selecting template (non-interactive)

+You can also directly install a template without showing the selector menu, by adding the template's name after the folder.

+Template names are: `basic`, `args`, `handler`, `guidebot`, `guidebot-class`.

+For example to install the `handler` template in a folder called `mybot`, just run: `npx create-aig-bot myBot handler`.

 ## After Installation

 Once the npx script finishes (it shouldn't take very long), you'll need to configure the code to use your own token, prefix, etc.